proophsoftware/event-machine/docs/tutorial/part_I.md

 ## GraphQL Integration

-Switch to the GraphQL client and reload it (reload the schema).
+Switch to the GraphQL client and reload it (press Set endpoint button).
 The GraphQL client should show a new **mutation** called `AddBuilding` in the documentation explorer (in ChromeiQL it is on the right side).
 When you start typing in the query window the GraphQL client will suggest possibilities.
 Just try it by typing `mutation { Add`.
 Select `AddBuilding`, type `(` followed by `buildi`.
 The client should suggest `buildingId` as input argument.